lopezpdvn/aspnet5co/pages/dnx-dnvm-dnu.md

 download from, alias the different DNXs installed and more.

-Several different DNXs can simultaneously run and coexist in a single host machine, and DNX applications/projects can select a specific DNX as an runtime environment.
+Several different DNXs can simultaneously run and coexist in a single host machine, and DNX applications/projects can select a specific DNX as a runtime environment.
 One way in which a given DNX might be different to another DNX is in the particular .NET framework they use: as we previously commented a DNX can choose between using the .NET Core framework or Mono on either Linux, OS X or